ankolaver/datavis-tutorial/README.md

 |	   |
 |	   |-- Blah_oldfile.js
 ```
+However, too much refactoring can mkae it difficult later on to change, eg. from Scatter to Bar chart as certain properties (eg. circle radius) are no longer relevant

 Also take note that each `return` function in a export can only export one "element".
 To export multiple items in a return, use the following `JSX` syntax.
 ```js